Bangkok: dynamic, exciting and colorful

 Grand Palace.
 Spectacular former royal residence and museum.
-Built in 18th century, this ornate royal palace complex is a must see when in Bangkok.
+Built in the 18th century, this ornate royal palace complex is a must-see when in Bangkok.
 Features museum with guided tours.
 Khaosan Road.
-Popularized by the novel “The Beach” and the namesake movie, this 1 km long road in Bangkok is packed with shops, bars, guest houses and other affordable accommodation for backpackers.
+Popularized by the novel “The Beach” and the namesake movie, this 1 km long road in Bangkok is packed with shops, bars, guest houses, and other affordable accommodation for backpackers.
 Wat Phra Kaew.
 Part of the Grand Palace complex, this sacred temple is a host of famous reclining emerald Buddha statue.

 Wat Arun.
 A Buddhist temple in Yai district, on the west bank of the Chao Phraya River.
 Famous for iconic, ornately tiled central spire.
 BTS Skytrain.
 The Bangkok Mass Transit System, also known as the BTS or the Skytrain.
 Great transport system connecting main points in Bangkok, including main landmarks and shopping malls.
 Yaowarat Road.
 Busy area in Bangkok’s Chinatown, featuring temples, open markets, street-food venues and variety of shops.

 Here are some interesting facts about this amazing city: